 4. Sudochie Lake

 Sudochie lake used to be a large freshwater lake connected with the Aral sea and is now a wetland area rich with birds.
-From Moynaq it is possible to arrange a 4 wheel drive to bring you here.
-A trip that is best combined with the Ustyurt plateau and actual shore of the Aral sea.
+From Moynaq it is possible to arrange a 4 wheel drive to bring you there.
+The trip is best combined with the Ustyurt plateau and the actual shore of the Aral sea.